ICAN-aneurysms/RIA-predict/README.md

 # Predicting and understanding intracranial aneurysm rupture events [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/albangaignard/ICAN-ml-experiments.git/master?filepath=notebooks)

 ## Motivations
 ICAN (https://doi.org/10.1093/neuros/nyw135) is a French research program aimed at better understanding the pathophysiology of intracranial aneurysm (IA).
-One of the addressed challenges is to develop diagnostic and predictive tools addressing IA rupture risk. **For computational reproducibility, we provide here a simulated clinical dataset tooled with Python and R notebooks.
+One of the addressed challenges is to develop diagnostic and predictive tools addressing IA rupture risk.
+For computational reproducibility, we provide here a simulated clinical dataset tooled with Python and R notebooks.
+This material supports the paper "Location of intracranial aneurysms is the main factor associated with rupture in the ICAN population" published at https://jnnp.bmj.com/content/92/2/122.abstract.

 **Contacts**
   - Olivia Rousseau, olivia.rousseau@univ-nantes.fr